msmel01/YOLOv3-aquadrone/README.md

 * Crop
 * Rgb Shift

-To run the app, navigate to the Data Augmentation folder and run `python aug_app.py`.
+To run the app, navigate to the Data Augmentation subdirectory and run `python aug_app.py`.
+## Data Division
+Data collected must be split into three subsets: training set (to train the model), validation set (to evaluate and tweak model and training process), and test set (to finally double check the model on the test set).
+The `divide_data.py` can help with automating the division of data.

+To run the script, use
+> `python divide_data.py  --directory <directory path to store image sets> --images <path to where all images and bounding boxes are stored> --test <percent of images to use in test set> --train <percent of images to use in training set> --valid <percent of images to use in the validation set>`